aspect-build/rules_js/docs/migrate.md

    so we recommend taking care to keep all dependencies the same (including transitive).
    Run `npx pnpm import` to translate the existing file.
 See the [pnpm import docs](https://pnpm.io/cli/import)
-2. If you don't care about keeping identical versions, or don't have a lockfile, you could just run `npx pnpm install` which generates a new lockfile.
+2. If you don't care about keeping identical versions, or don't have a lockfile, you could just run `npx pnpm install --lockfile-only` which generates a new lockfile.

+> To make those commands shorter, we rely on the `npx` binary already on your machine.
+> However you could use the Bazel-managed one from rules_nodejs instead, like so:
+> `bazel run -- @nodejs_host//:npx_bin pnpm@latest i --lockfile-only`

-The new `pnpm-lock.yaml` file needs to be updated by engineers on the team as well, so when you're ready to switch over to rules_js, you'll have to train them to run `pnpm` rather than `npm` or `yarn` when changing dependency versions.
+The new `pnpm-lock.yaml` file needs to be updated by engineers on the team as well, so when you're ready to switch over to rules_js, you'll have to train them to run `pnpm` rather than `npm` or `yarn` when changing dependency versions or adding new dependencies.

 If needed, you might have both the pnpm lockfile and your legacy one checked into the repo during a migration window.
 You'll have to avoid version skew between the two files during that time.